sp-picker-button

 Rounded #

-When delivered as part of the express theme, an <sp-picker-button> with the rounded attribute will be given deeply rounded corners:
+When delivered as part of the express system, an <sp-picker-button> with the rounded attribute will be given deeply rounded corners:

 <sp-picker-button rounded></sp-picker-button>